 Use a PEER When You Read Aloud

-The best story times are very interactive: You are talking about and reading the story, your child is talking, and there is conversation taking place between the two of you.
-Read below to learn more about dialogic reading and PEER, a method to help you remember a few important ways to read in this interactive way.
+The best story times are very interactive: You are talking about and reading the story, your child is talking, and there is conversation taking place between the two of you — what educators call "dialogic" reading.

 Most parents of preschoolers realize the value of reading aloud every day to your young child.
 Story time is a great way to connect with your child, to share exciting stories and pictures, and to increase your child's understanding of the world.